QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 * File > Build Settings
 * You may use "Add opened scenes in build"
-* You may drag-and-drop scenes in the list
+* You may drag and drop scenes in the list

 🪲 It seems updating Unity will empty the list.